Entkenntnis/challenges-server/README.md

 # challenges-server
 The engine behind https://hack.arrrg.de

+## Important!!!

+This package is specifically tailored for [Hack The Web](https://hack.arrrg.de) and is currently not maintained for general purpose, e.g. some features are not configurable, some translations are missing, etc....

+Use this package at your own risk.

 ## Introduction

 A great way to learn and master a skill is to solve challenges.
 This package aims at providing a foundation on which you can create a set of challenges and invite people to solve them.